pytchlang/pytch-tutorials/script-by-script-blue-invader/tutorial.md

 * Do you agree that the stage is the right place for the main control script (the one that broadcasts the messages)?
-Does the game still work if this script is in the Alien?
+Does the game still work if this script is in the `Alien` sprite?

 ### Credits